ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Creating-IOC-wrapper-VI.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs) > [Using LVDCOM](Using-LVDCOM) > Creating IOC wrapper VI

-# These instructions are **NOT accurate** and will need careful editing before they can be used to create a fully functioning IOC
+# ⚠️ These instructions are **NOT accurate** and will need careful editing before they can be used to create a fully functioning IOC and support module ⚠️

-## In their current form, it is recommended that they be followed with extreme caution and with expert advice on hand
+## In their current form, it is recommended that they be followed with extreme caution and with expert advice on hand 😟

 These are instructions for creating an IOC wrapper for a VI using lvDCOM.
 It assumes you want to create a "support" type module for lvdcom in ISIS.
 The Mercury ITC is an example where the below was followed and then an IOC was created using this as a support module.